Searching for vector boson-star mergers within LIGO-Virgo intermediate-mass black-hole merger candidates: Results

 \subsubsection{GW190426}

-GW190426 was also detected by the matched-filter search PyCBC with an IFAR of $0.5$\,yr and a $p_{\text{astro}}=0.73$, again significantly lower than that of GW190521.
-Despite this event is strongly discarded as a PSM when compared to our existing simulation catalogue, it is still useful to look at some of the properties that are inferred under such a scenario.
-First, we note that the secondary field frequency $\omega_2=0.92^{+0.01}_{-0.03}$ clearly trails against the upper limit of our catalogue.
+GW190426 was detected by a version of the matched-filter search \texttt{PyCBC} specifically targeting BBH signals \cite{Nitz2020_PyCBCBBH} with an IFAR of $0.25$\,yr and a $p_{\text{astro}}=0.75$ \cite{GWTC2.1}, again significantly lower than that of GW190521.
+While, under our current catalogue, this event is strongly discarded as a PSM, it is still interesting to look at some of the properties that are inferred under such a scenario.
+First, we note that the primary field frequency $\omega_1/\mu_{\rm B}=0.919^{+0.006}_{-0.043}$ clearly rails against the upper limit of our catalogue (see also Fig. \ref{fig:omega_posteriors_one}).
 This evidences that we need to enlarge our catalogue to correctly encompass this event.
-Moreover, combining such a low Bayes factor with the fact that both the BBH and PSM models reach similar maximum likelihoods (similarly good fits) to the data, indicates that the PSM templates producing good fits are corner cases within our PSM catalogue, which we have confirmed.
-At the same time, it is interesting to note that we obtain a boson-mass of $\mu_{\rm B}^{\text{GW190426}}=7.78^{+0.85}_{-0.85}\times 10^{-13}$\,eV lower than (despite consistent with) those inferred from the previous two events.
-In particular, we find a overlap integrals ${\cal{I}}_{\mu_{\rm B}}=1.9$ and ${\cal{I}}_{\mu_{\rm B}}=3.0$ favouring the common-boson hypothesis when comparing this event with GW190521 and GW200220 respectively.
+Nevertheless, at the same time, it is interesting to note that we obtain a boson-mass of $\mu_{\rm B}^{\text{GW190426}}=7.77^{+0.87}_{-0.96}\times 10^{-13}$\,eV lower than (despite consistent with) those inferred from the previous two events.
+In particular, we find a overlap integrals ${\cal{I}}_{\mu_{\rm B}}=1.8$ and ${\cal{I}}_{\mu_{\rm B}}=3.7$ favouring the common-boson hypothesis when comparing this event with GW190521 and GW200220 respectively.